Navigating Puberty For Athletes – The Experts’ Advice.

 Pediatrician – Dr. Jeremy Shapiro: 12 years as Staff Pediatrician at Boulevard Pediatrics in Encino, CA. BS in Biochemistry and Cell Biology, Masters in Public Health/Epidemiology from UCLA, medical degree from The Chicago Medical School and Internship and residency in Pediatrics at UCLA.

-As a pediatrician who sees tweens and younger teens on a regular basis, these are all issues that come up on a daily.
+As a pediatrician who sees tweens and younger teens on a regular basis, these are all issues that come up daily.
 One thing to always keep in mind and something I say many times throughout the day is while everyone goes through puberty, not everyone goes through it at the same age.
-This can sometimes be discouraging to the “later bloomer” who happens to be six inches shorter than many of his or her teammates.
-And while it’s obviously important to make sure you follow up with your child’s physician to make sure there isn’t any underlying medical reason for being the “later bloomer,” reassurance that the growth will come with getting good sleep, eating healthy, and maintaining good daily physical activity is key.
+This can sometimes be discouraging to the “late bloomer” who happens to be six inches shorter than many of his or her teammates.
+And while it’s obviously important to make sure you follow up with your child’s physician to confirm there aren’t any underlying medical reason for being the “later bloomer,” reassurance that the growth will come with getting good sleep, eating healthy, and maintaining good daily physical activity is key.
 Also, when it comes to playing through the pain or an injury, there is never a reason to do so … particularly at this age.
 At a time when the young athlete is growing, long-term issues can easily follow if you try to play through the pain.

 Coach – Allison Lee: Mother of two girls, ages 15 & 11.
 Soccer Coach for Real So Cal Soccer Club in Los Angeles (U16, U13, and G04 US Soccer Development Academy teams) and Staff Coach for US Soccer Market training.